Wedding of Prince Harry, Duke of Sussex and Meghan Markle

 Embed from Getty Images

 The bride’s bouquet, designed by florist Philippa Craddock, was a petite design, made with delicate flowers including scented sweet peas, lily of the valley, astilbe, jasmine and astrantia, and sprigs of myrtle, bound with a naturally dyed, raw silk ribbon.
 The day before the wedding, Prince Harry handpicked several flowers from the couple’s private garden at Kensington Palace to add to the bouquet.
-Also included were forget-me-nots which were the favorite flower of Diana, Princess of Wales.
+Also included were forget-me-nots, the favorite flower of Diana, Princess of Wales.
 The couple specifically chose them to be included in the bouquet to honor the memory of the late Princess.

 The myrtle in the bridal bouquet is a royal family tradition.
 Queen Victoria was given a nosegay containing myrtle during a visit to Gotha in Germany.
-A sprig from that nosegay was planted against the terrace walls of Osborne House on the Isle of Wight, where it still continues to grow.
+A sprig from that nosegay was planted against the terrace walls of Osborne House on the Isle of Wight, where it continues to grow.
 In 1858, myrtle was first used in the bridal bouquet of Victoria, Princess Royal, Queen Victoria’s eldest daughter.

 Embed from Getty Images